 Those pictures were drawn by Ookami Kemono.
-Since then, he has continued to entertain his thousands of watchers and, on 31 August this year, began a webcomic entitled Lucid's Dream.
+Since then, he has continued to entertain his thousands of watchers and, on 31 August this year, began a webcomic entitled Lucid's Dream (prior host).
 I got in touch with him to talk to him about his art and his latest project.

 Rakuen Growlithe: I'm sure you hear it all the time but your art is amazing.
 You seem to move effortlessly from pictures that are heavily emotional to ones that are cuteness personified to ones that are funny and even to erotic scenes.
 How much work does it all take and do you think your style, which is very recognisable, helps you move through so many themes?